+1 RECITALS

-THIS METI CONTRACT is made effective on 1 RECITALS 1 01 District's Primary Objective District is a public entity whose primary objective is providing public transportation and has its principal office at 370 Encinal Street, Suite 100, Santa Cruz, California 95060.
-1.02 District's Need for State Legislative Representative Services District has the need for State Legislative Representative Services In order to obtain these services, the District issued a Request for Proposals, dated October 27, 2005, setting forth specifications for such services.
-The Request for Proposals is attached hereto and incorporated herein by reference as Exhibit "A' 1.03 Contractor's Proposal Contractor is a firm/individual qualified to provide State Legislative Representative Services and whose principal place of business is Pursuant to the Request for Proposals by the District, Contractor submitted a proposal for State Legislative Representative Services which is attached hereto and incorporated herein by reference as Exhibit "B" 1.04 Selection of Contractor and Intent of Contract On, District selected Contractor as the offeror whose proposal was most advantageous to the District, to provide the State Legislative Representative Services described herein.
+1 01 District's Primary Objective

+District is a public entity whose primary objective is providing public transportation and has its principal office at 370 Encinal Street, Suite 100, Santa Cruz, California 95060.

+1.02 District's Need for State Legislative Representative Services

+District has the need for State Legislative Representative Services In order to obtain these services, the District issued a Request for Proposals, dated October 27, 2005, setting forth specifications for such services.
+The Request for Proposals is attached hereto and incorporated herein by reference as Exhibit "A".

+1.03 Contractor's Proposal

+Contractor is a firm/individual qualified to provide State Legislative Representative Services and whose principal place of business is .
+Pursuant to the Request for Proposals by the District, Contractor submitted a proposal for State Legislative Representative Services, which is attached hereto and incorporated herein by reference as Exhibit "B "

+1.04 Selection of Contractor and Intent of Contract

+On , District selected Contractor as the offeror whose proposal was most advantageous to the District, to provide the State Legislative Representative Services described herein.
 This Contract is intended to fix the provisions of these services.

-D strict and Contractor agree as follows: 2 INCORPORATED DOCUMENTS AND APPLICABLE LAW 2 01 Documents Incorporated in this Contract The documents below are attached to this Contract and by reference made a part hereof.
+2 01 Documents Incorporated in this Contract

+The documents below are attached to this Contract and by reference made a part hereof.
 This is an integrated Contract.
-This writing constitutes the final expression of the parties' contract, and it is a complet and exclusive statement of the provisions of that Contract, except for written amendments, if any, made after the date of this Contract in accordance with Section 13 14 A Exhibit "A" Santa Cruz Metropolitan Transit District's "Request for Proposals" dated October 27, 2005 B Exhibit "B" (Contractor's Proposal) Contractor's Proposal to the District for State Legislative Representative Services, signed by Contractor and received on November 23, 2005.
+This writing constitutes the final expression of the parties' contract, and it is a complete and exclusive statement of the provisions of that Contract, except for written amendments, if any, made after the date of this Contract in accordance with Section 13 14

+A Exhibit "A"

+Santa Cruz Metropolitan Iransit District's "Request for Proposals" dated October 27, 2005

+B Exhibit "B" (Contractor's Proposal)

+Contractor's Proposal to the District for State Legislative Representative Services, signed by Contractor and received on November 23, 2005.